Azure-Samples/contoso-chat/docs/workshop/docs/01-Tour-Guide-Setup/01-setup.md

 1. Under "Shared Resources" in the left pane, **click** `Deployments`.
 The right pane should show two `*-connection` groups. **Check:** 4 models are listed under each connection.

     !!! info "The Model Deployments section lists Generative AI models deployed to this Hub.
-For this application, we will use the chat completion models `gpt-4` and `gpt-35-turbo`, and the embedding model `text-embedding-ada-002`."
+For this application, we will use the chat completion models `gpt-4`, and the embedding model `text-embedding-ada-002`."

 **✅ | CONGRATULATIONS!** - Your Azure AI Project is ready!